 If you would like to learn more about caring for your leather goods, please refer to the information below the leather care products on the Gear II page.

-If you'd like to see more photos, in greater detail, call to inquire about photodiscs of the gear you that interests you.
+If you'd like to see more photos, in greater detail, call to inquire about emailed photos or photo discs of the gear you that interests you.

 Prices may change without notice.

-"We just returned from Sheridan, Wyoming, where we attended the World Leather Debut and Saddlemakers' Show.
-We came home with many sides of gorgeous chap leather and lots of "punchy" pieces such as mottled gray and white angora for woolies, waxed nude blue horse for chinks, belts, or ?, and many colors of kangaroo and bullfrog.
+"I prefer to hand pick my leathers and have many sides of gorgeous chap leather and lots of "punchy" pieces such as mottled gray and white angora for woolies, waxed nude blue cavallo for chinks, belts, or ?, and many colors of kangaroo and bullfrog.
 If you have a special project in mind, give us a call"